bennycode/sort-everything/FAQ.md

 ## How to run this extension locally?

-- Open this repository in VS Code and press "F5" or start it via "Run and Debug"
+- Open this repository in VS Code and start it via "Run and Debug".
+A new VS Code window will be opened (having the extension installed) and debug information (like `console.log` statements) will be reported to the "Debug Console" in the initial VS Code window.

 ## How to manually publish this extension?